githublennard/api-interactive-brokers/README.md

 Location in GitHub for Python codes to deploy the API:
 * apiIB/twsapi_macunix.979.01/IBJts/samples/Python/Testbed

+Important Folders
+* Folder codesProductionTFM : Codes to get MarketPrices and  HistoricalData from API
 * Folder Cotizaciones: Files ".txt" by market
 * Folder Historicos: Files ".txt" by market